How to buy Coca-Cola shares

 - Set the size of your budget.
 The golden rule of investing is never to risk more than you can afford to lose.
 Not every investment you make will result in a profit, so it is important to set a budget that not only allows good potential for capital growth, but also protects against overly damaging losses.

 - Find the right broker.
+A broker is the best way to invest in Coca-Cola.
 Individual brokers each have their own pros and cons.
 Some will have low fees but have a user interface you struggle to understand, whereas others may be a bit more expensive but come with a range of features that you want to take advantage of.
 Our reviews of the best brokers can help you find the right platform for you.

 - Examine broader market conditions.
 No stock exists in a vacuum, and it’s always important to analyse the general trends of the stock market as a whole before investing.
 If a bear market is setting in and stock prices are falling, it’s best to wait it out and invest your money later when the stock is cheaper.
 If, however, the market is looking bearish, you’ll want to make your investment quickly to get the maximum benefit from rising stock prices.
 Our latest news can help you keep on top of movements in the financial markets.